woman using chatbot on smartphone

 64% of users rate 24-hour service as the best feature of chatbots

-Studies estimate that chatbots can handle up to 80% of routine customer service questions.
+It’s estimated that chatbots can handle up to 80% of routine customer service questions - freeing up human agents for more complex work.

 Cost-Effective Solution